nus-cs2113-AY2122S1/tp/docs/team/Jiale-Sun.md

+---
+layout: page
-# Jiale-Sun - Project Portfolio Page
+title: Sun Jiale's Project Portfoilo Page
+---
 ### Project: SEPlanner

 SEPlanner is a lightweight desktop application for Computer Engineering undergraduates from NUS to plan for the Student